Canadian auto workers, GM reach tentative contract agreement, ending strike that began at midnight

-TORONTO (AP) — General Motors and the union representing Canadian auto workers have reached a tentative contract agreement, ending a strike that began just after midnight.
+TORONTO (AP) — General Motors and the union representing Canadian auto workers reached a tentative contract agreement Tuesday, ending a strike that began just after midnight.

 About 4,300 striking workers at two GM factories and a parts warehouse will return to work Tuesday afternoon and will vote on the three-year deal later.

-Lana Payne, president of the Unifor union, says in a statement that when faced with the strike, GM had no choice but to follow a pattern agreement reached earlier with Ford.
+Lana Payne, president of the Unifor union, said that, when faced with the strike, GM had no choice but to follow a pattern agreement reached earlier with Ford.

-GM said in a statement that it reached the agreement with Unifor around 1 p.m.
+GM said that it reached the deal with Unifor around 1 p.m.
 Tuesday after workers went on strike at the Ontario facilities just after midnight.
-The record deal recognizes employee contributions with significant pay and benefit increases and additional job security, the statement said.
+The deal recognizes employee contributions with significant pay and benefit increases and additional job security, the automaker said.

 The new agreement covers autoworkers at GM’s assembly plant in Oshawa, a powertrain plant in St. Catharines, and a parts distribution center in Woodstock.